Eisenhower Matrix for Project Planning

 DO FIRST

-• Secure final sign-off for project kickoff
+• Secure final stakeholder sign-off before kickoff

-• Finalize budget that is due for approval
+• Finalize budget requiring immediate approval

 PLAN THIS WEEK